-This seemed to be the universal explanation for the patterns of life, except that there were some problems called homoplasies.
+This seemed to be the universal explanation for the patterns of life.
+Some problems existed, however, called homoplasies.
 It turned out that a lot of features that scientists previously had assumed were homologous between two animals actually had nothing to do with common ancestry.
-For example, traditionally elephants, rhinos, and hippos were all united in a group called Pachydermata (“thick skin”).
+For example, researchers traditionally united elephants, rhinos, and hippos in a group called Pachydermata (“thick skin”).
 But in the evolutionary model, these organisms are not each other’s closest relative.
 That means they all evolved their thick skin convergently.
-This has become a big issue in constructing phylogenies: which features are because of common ancestry and which are a result of convergence?
+This has become a big issue in constructing phylogenies.
+Which features are because of common ancestry and which are a result of convergence?

 Problems for Universal Common Descent

 A further issue that universal common descent faces is the Cambrian explosion.
 When Darwin wrote The Origin of the Species, he knew that the major divisions of animals, called phyla (plural of phylum), did not show any fossil evidence of sharing common ancestry of each other.
 The earliest fossils known (e.g., trilobites, brachiopods, clams) were from the Cambrian rock layers.
-It was Darwin’s hope that Precambrian fossils would be discovered below the known Cambrian ones that would bridge the gaps between the modern phyla.
+Darwin hoped that we would discover Precambrian fossils below the known Cambrian ones.
+He hoped these fossils would bridge the gaps between the modern phyla.

-Neither direct creation of every species nor the common ancestry of all species has fully explained the pattern we see in the organization of nature.
+Neither direct creation of every species nor the common ancestry of all species fully explains the pattern we see in the organization of nature.
 However, both models have good points.
-The old creation model notes the obvious design and handiwork of God in organisms, whereas the evolutionary model picks up on the fact that organisms have changed and diversified in real time, which accounts for many of the similarities and differences we see between species.
+The old creation model notes the obvious design and handiwork of God in organisms.
+In contrast, the evolutionary model picks up on the fact that organisms have changed and diversified in real time, which accounts for many of the similarities and differences we see between species.
 This should make us suspect that the true pattern of life must contain elements of both of these models.

 Commonality by Type

-Type 2 is called common descent, and it is when two organisms share a common feature because they are both descended from the same ancestor.
+Type 2 is called common descent.
+This is when two organisms share a common feature because they both descended from the same ancestor.
 Horses, zebras, and donkeys all look so similar to one another because they all share a common ancestor.
-Organisms that share a common ancestor are all members of the same created kind, whereas organisms united by a common blueprint need not be.
+Organisms that share a common ancestor are all members of the same created kind.
+Organisms united by a common blueprint, however, need not be.

 Now, you might be thinking, “How do you know the features you’re calling convergences aren’t just created similarities?”
 This is a good question, and it leads us to type 4: common function.
 Some features that would be called convergences from an evolutionary perspective may not have actually developed over time, but may have instead been supernaturally created.

 For instance, birds, bats, pterosaurs, and insects all have wings which allow them to fly.
-Whether you’re a creationist or an evolutionist, you do not consider the wings of these animals to be descended from a flying ancestor.
+Whether you’re a creationist or an evolutionist, you do not consider the wings of these animals to have descended from a flying ancestor.
 The evolutionist would see these wings as all evolving independently, which would make this an example of convergence.
-The creationist would see these as separately created forms, and according to the Common Design scheme they would be considered as belonging to the common function type.
+The creationist would see these as separately created forms.
+According to the Common Design scheme they would consider them as belonging to the common function type.
 Common function structures are supernaturally designed by God, rather than becoming expressed in the descendants of God’s original creations through God’s natural means over real time.
-These structures, despite being similar, are present in organisms from different created kinds and they are not directly related to nested hierarchy.
+These structures, despite being similar, are present in organisms from different created kinds.
+They are not directly related to nested hierarchy.

 Let’s think about comparing the conventional evolutionary understanding of biological similarity with this scheme.
 In the evolutionary model, there is only one explanation for homology: common descent.
 However, this scheme reveals that there are (at least) two explanations for homologous traits in the creation model: common blueprint and common descent.
 Likewise, the evolutionary model sees analogy as arising simply through convergence, whereas this scheme allows for convergence (common event) and common function.

 To figure this out, we’re going to have to use a combination of different methods and modes of reasoning.
 Statistical baraminology is of great use here.
-If we can figure out which organisms are in the same created kind, then we can begin to infer which similarities are due to changes in real time or visible designs in the creation week.
+If we can figure out which organisms belong in the same created kind, then we can begin to infer which similarities are due to changes in real time or visible designs in the creation week.
 If we see a trait that exists only among more recent species in a created kind (e.g., one-toed hooves on horses), then we can infer that that trait arose through common descent.
-And if we see another created kind doing the exact same thing (there are one-toed litopterns (a group of extinct, South American, hooved mammals) that appear to be descended from three-toed ancestors, just like horses), then we can infer that the similarity between these animals is due to common event.
+And if we see another created kind doing the exact same thing (for example, one-toed litopterns (a group of extinct, South American, hooved mammals) appear to be descendants of three-toed ancestors, just like horses), then we can infer that the similarity between these animals is due to common event.